 - high-voltage switchgear

-Legislation on F-gases introduces legal requirements for people in Northern Ireland working with F-gases in these areas of business.
+Legislation on F-gases introduces legal requirements for people in NI working with F-gases in these areas of business.

 Effects of F-gas emissions

 F-gases have a very high Greenhouse Warming Potential (“GWP”), much higher than carbon dioxide, and contribute to rising global temperatures.